This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-to critically evaluate theoretical models, clinical tools and interventions in the field of disability.
+By the end of the course, students will be able to critically evaluate theoretical models, clinical tools and interventions concerning disability in its various manifestations across the life cycle.

 PSYCHOLOGY OF DISABILITIES AND INCLUSION 2nd3M-PSI/04ITA